 Hill Start Assist aids you in comfortably driving off on inclines.
 It is not necessary to use the parking brake for this.

-- 1. Hold the MINI with the brake.

-- 2. Depress the clutch and shift into gear.

-- 3. Release the brake and immediately drive
+- 1. Hold the MINI with the brake. - 2.
+Release the brake and immediately drive off.

 Hill Start Assist holds the car in place for approx. 2 seconds after the brake is released.